Why Does Coffee Make You Poop?

-Pascale M. White, MD, an assistant professor in Mount Sinai's division of gastroenterology and director of the gastroenterology clinic, said that coffee can absolutely make you poop, though research still needs to be done to learn more.
+Pascale M. White, MD, an assistant professor in Mount Sinai's division of gastroenterology and director of the gastroenterology clinic also told POPSUGAR in an interview that coffee can absolutely make you poop — though more research still needs to be done to learn more.

 Does Coffee Make You Poop?

-There are some studies that claim coffee "increases what we call the motor activity of the colon, specifically in the last portion called the rectosigmoid."
+There are some studies that claim coffee "increases what we call the motor activity of the colon, specifically in the last portion called the rectosigmoid," says Dr. White.
 She cited one study conducted back in 1990 and published in the journal Gut (the main study that people cite when they talk about this subject, she noted) where researchers gave people black, unsweetened coffee, some decaffeinated and some caffeinated, as well as hot water.
 Four minutes after drinking coffee, eight subjects who, before the study, said it gives them the need to defecate showed increased motor response of the colon that lasted at least 30 minutes.
-(Note: of those surveyed who said they felt the urge to poop after drinking coffee, a majority were women.
+(Note: Of those surveyed who said they felt the urge to poop after drinking coffee, a majority were women.
 This, according to the study, might be linked to the fact that irritable bowel syndrome, or IBS, affects about twice as many women as men.)

-The small study stated that "the response is not induced by the temperature or volume of the fluid since hot water had no effect on rectosigmoid motility, but is probably caused by a component of coffee other than caffeine."
+The small study also stated that "the response is not induced by the temperature or volume of the fluid since hot water had no effect on rectosigmoid motility, but is probably caused by a component of coffee other than caffeine."
 In terms of how specifically coffee itself can increase motor activity or induce a "gastrocolic response," this study and others, like one from 1986, say that it can promote the release of digestion-regulating hormones such as gastrin.
-Coffee in general, too, can make poop loose because of increased peristalsis, the contraction and relaxation of intestinal muscles which leaves less time for the colon to reabsorb water from fecal matter and form solid stool, according to One Medical.
+Coffee in general, too, can make poop loose because of increased peristalsis, the contraction and relaxation of intestinal muscles, which leaves less time for the colon to reabsorb water from fecal matter and form solid stool, according to One Medical.

 The studies mentioned suggest caffeinated and decaffeinated coffee have a similar effect on the colon, though there is evidence that shows caffeine is a stimulant.
 One small study from 1998, for example, said that caffeinated coffee had a 23-percent stronger stimulative effect compared to decaffeinated coffee on the colon.
 Dr. White noted that more research needs to be done for further insight.